prashantprojection/flora/README.md

 A mobile plant care companion built with Flutter.

+## Download the App

+You can download the latest APK directly from our GitHub releases page: [Download Flora APK](https://github.com/prashantprojection/flora/releases/download/v1.0.0/app-release.apk)

 ## Overview

 Flora is a smart plant care application that helps you keep your plants healthy and thriving.
 This Flutter application provides an intuitive mobile experience for managing your indoor garden.